Awear0/Stimulus/README.md

 ```

 **With asynchronous policies, one must be careful about signal with reference parameters, and must ensure that all references will stay valid until each slot is executed.**

+# License

+Stimulus is licensed under the BSD 3-Clause License.
+See [LICENSE](LICENSE) for details.

+Copyright (c) 2025 Armand Rossius.
+All rights reserved.